QBI-Software/NEURON-tutorial/lessons/complex.md

 Now it's time to do your own investigations:

-#### 7.1 Perform an IV

-Change parameters of your current clamp and see what happens.
+1. Perform an IV : Change parameters of your current clamp and see what happens.

-#### 7.2 Measure voltage at different locations in the cell simultaneously
+1. Measure voltage at different locations in the cell simultaneously: Compare how they differ.

-Compare how they differ. (*Hint: plot what?*)
+  + (*Hint: plot what?*)

-#### 7.3 Inject current into different regions of the cell
+1. Inject current into different regions of the cell

-(*Hint: right click on the shape plot of the point process and select section.
+  + (*Hint: right click on the shape plot of the point process and select section.
 Then left click on the neuron to move the blue circle.*)

-#### 7.4 Find the delay required to reach steady state
+1. Find the delay required to reach steady state

-(*Hint: alter the delay parameter in Run Control and zoom into the Voltage graph* )
+  + (*Hint: alter the delay parameter in Run Control and zoom into the Voltage graph*)

-#### 7.5 Modify values of Ra, Cm and g_pas in CellBuilder

-Investigate the changes in voltage responses and voltage transfer across the neuron.
+1. Modify values of Ra, Cm and g_pas in CellBuilder: Investigate the changes in voltage responses and voltage transfer across the neuron.

-#### 7.6 Investigate the origin of the action potential

-Slow down the output to see what the voltage is doing in real time.
+1. Investigate the origin of the action potential : Slow down the output to see what the voltage is doing in real time.
-1. Try putting `50000` into the `Points plotted/ms` box in the **Run Control**.
+  + Try putting `50000` into the `Points plotted/ms` box in the **Run Control**.
-1. Click `Init &amp; Run` and have a look at the **voltage axis** and **space plot**.
+  + Click `Init &amp; Run` and have a look at the **voltage axis** and **space plot**.

-From these can you determine:

-•	Is the voltage uniform in all parts of the cell?
-Why/why not?

-•	Where does the action potential generate?

-•	Does the action potential invade all parts of the cell?
-What happens to its amplitude when it moves away from its point of origin?
-What happens when you:

-> A) change Ra to 2000

-> B) change your dendrite length to 2000um

-> C) divide your hh conductance in the soma and dendrite by 10

-#### 7.7 Impedance tools
+#### Impedance tools

 NEURON is very powerful and has a number of extra additions that can aid your analysis of results.
 For example we can observe voltage decay throughout the cell using the impedance tools.
 Discover for yourself how these work and how they may aid your analysis.